 Answers: How Can My Cat Avoid Hepatic Lipidosis?

 I'm transitioning my reluctant kitties to a raw diet and a few times they have refused to eat the new food.
 I always end up giving them something else since I have read all of the warnings about cats going without food for too long and getting hepatic lipidosis.
 How dangerous is it for a cat to go without eating?
+I have also read that overweight cats are more prone to getting it.
 What should I look out for?

 There are two types of hepatic lipidosis or HL: